palssonc/palsson-research-gatsby/src/content/pages/about.md

 &nbsp;

 <center>

 <h3 style="color: #000000; font-variant: small-caps;">Working Papers</h3>
 &nbsp;
 </center>

-<a href="/assets/Palsson Fignole 2025-6.pdf">Early Experiments in Soft Power: State-Building in Haiti, 1915-34
-</a> (with Christian Fignole)
+<a href="/assets/Palsson Fignole Occupation Support 2026 4.pdf">Early Experiments in Nation Building: The U.S. Occupation of Haiti, 1915-34 </a> (with Christian Fignole)

 <ul><em>tl;dr:</em> We use intelligence reports from the U.S. occupation of Haiti from 1915 to 1934 to show that American officials believed their state-building initiatives were persuading the Haitian elite to support the occupation.</ul>

 <a href="/assets/Palsson Sonnenberg Plot Size 24-10.pdf">Incomplete Property Rights and Farm Size: Evidence from Haiti</a> (with Parker Sonnenberg)

 <ul><em>tl;dr:</em> We demonstrate a connection between Haiti's tradition of jointly owned properties and misallocation in agricultural plots, explaining a key feature of Haiti's underdevelopment.</ul>

 <a href="/assets/marein_palsson.pdf">Migration in the Early 20th Century Caribbean: Evidence from Dominican Residency Permits</a> (with <a href="https://sites.google.com/site/bcmarein">Brian Marein</a>)